RandolphKahle/doit-notes/aws-iam-group.md

 # IAM Group

-Aggregation of users to which IAM policies are applied.
+Aggregation of users to which IAM policies [[aws-iam-policy]] are applied.

 Useful for simplifying adminitration and dealing with users onboarding and leaving an organization.